tagnja/blog/source/draft/_spring-framework/understanding-spring-framework.md

 **Content**

-- What is the Spring Framework
+- Introduction to the Spring Framework
+- The IoC container
+- Aspect Oriented Programming with Spring
+- Spring AOP APIs
+- Validation, Data Binding, and Type Conversion

+## Introduction to the Spring Framework

-## What is the Spring Framework
+### What is the Spring Framework

 > The Spring Framework provides a comprehensive programming and configuration model for modern Java-based enterprise applications - on any kind of deployment platform.